-This website offers an introduction to the many countries structure their court systems.
+This website offers an introduction to the many ways countries structure their court systems.
 National judiciaries have varied histories and legal cultures.
 JW explores these traditions and offers insights about different approaches to court procedure and judicial administration.
-Please click here to view a short video about the site.
-Background information and a list of contributors can be found here.
+A short video about the site can be found on the About page.
+Background information and a list of contributors can also be found on the site.

 Legal Traditions